High Profile Hacks

 - Say “yes” if a website offers you multiple-factor authentication, such as a pin number in addition to a password, but don’t be misled into thinking that the combination of a password and second verifier is all you need to protect against hacks.

 Acid Burn from Java Hacks

 In January 2013, as a result of several high profile hacks, the U.S. Department of Homeland Security recommended that computer users disable web-surfing Java software.
-Despite numerous corrections by Oracle, the company supporting Java, new as well as old versions of the software remain vulnerable to malware hacks.
+Despite numerous corrections by Oracle, new as well as old versions of the software remain vulnerable to malware hacks.
 This has led to identity theft and use of the infected computers as zombies to attack other digital equipment.